harbs20/Mac-Speedrunning-Tools/README.md

 ### Better Piechart

-Better Piechart creates a projector overlay that makes the Minecraft piechart round.
+Better Piechart creates a projector overlay that projects the Minecraft piechart round and displays the e-counter.

-- Start or stop the piechart capture/projector
+- Start or stop the piechart projector
 - Show or hide the projector with a keybind
 - Keep the projector always on top
 - Show the titlebar when positioning the projector